 Chinese Philosophy – Linji

-Linji (~810 – 866) is the central grand master of Zen as his teachings and followers created the texts and practices that have been core to the Zen tradition for the last thousand years.
+Linji (~810 – 866), known in Japan as Rinzai, is the central grand master of Zen as his teachings and followers created the texts and practices that have been core to the Zen tradition for the last thousand years.
 The House of Linji made “What is the sound of one hand clapping?” and “If a tree falls in the forest when no one is around, does it make a sound?” the paradoxical objects of contemplation they remain today.
 Huairang told Mazu, “If you try to sit like the Buddha, you kill the Buddha,” as if it’s a bad thing.
 Linji infamously said, “When you see the Buddha, kill the Buddha,” as if it’s the thing to do.
 Linji said in a sermon to monks:

 Followers of the Way, don’t take the Buddha to be some sort of ultimate goal.
 In my view, he’s more like the hole in a toilet.
 Bodhisattvas and arhats are all so many collars and chains, things for tying people up.

 The way I see it, we should cut off the heads of the buddhas.
 Those who have completed all stages of bodhisattva practice are no better than hired fieldhands.
 Those who have obtained high stages of enlightenment are prisoners, shackled and bound.
 Sages and arhats are just so much crap in the toilet.
 Enlightenment and freedom are hitching posts for donkeys.